datalad-handbook/book/docs/basics/101-102-populate.rst

 You can either visit the links and save them in ``books/``, or run the following commands [#f2]_ to download the books right from the terminal.
-Note that we line break the command with ``\`` line continutation characters.
+Note that we line break the command with ``\`` line continuation characters.
 In your own work you can write commands like this into a single line.
 If you copy them into your terminal as they are presented here, make sure to check the :windows-wit:`on peculiarities of its terminals
 <ww-no-multiline-commands>`.